kesondrakey/kesondrakey.github.io/test6.md

         table.style.display = 'none';
     });

+    // Remove selected class from all icons icons.forEach(icon => {
+        icon.classList.remove('selected');
+    });

     // If the selected table was not already visible, show it if (!isAlreadyVisible) {
         selectedTable.style.display = 'block';
+        // Add the selected class to the clicked icon only if the table was not already visible document.querySelector('.icon-' + tableType).classList.add('selected');
     }

-    // Remove selected class from all icons icons.forEach(icon => {
-        icon.classList.remove('selected');
-    });

-    // Add the selected class to the clicked icon document.querySelector('.icon-' + tableType).classList.add('selected');

 }

 // Collapsible Functionality
 var coll = document.getElementsByClassName("collapsible");